 Three-way reconciliation.
 At least monthly, reconcile three figures: the bank statement balance for each trust account, the firm's trust account ledger total, and the sum of all individual client trust balances.
 Any discrepancy signals a coding error, unauthorized disbursement, or recording failure that must be investigated immediately.

 Documentation for every inter-account movement.
-When a client-reimbursable cost is paid from the operating account and later replenished from trust, both the initial payment and the trust reimbursement need a clear paper trail linking them to the specific client matter, the original vendor invoice, and the client authorization.
-This documentation is what you produce during a bar audit.
+When a client-reimbursable cost is paid from operating funds and later replenished from trust, the paper trail should connect the client matter, original vendor invoice, and client authorization.

 1099 Vendor Reporting Across Multiple Matters